username1103/nest-file-repository/README.md

 - `acl`: Set available acl on your bucket.
 - `endPoint`: Set AWS endpoint.
 - `forcePathStyle`: Whether to force path style URLs for S3 objects (e.g., `https://s3.amazonaws.com/<bucketName>/<key>` instead of `https://<bucketName>.s3.amazonaws.com/<key>`.
 - `uploadOptionFactory`: Set the implementation of the `S3UploadOptionFactory`.
 By default, the `DefaultS3UploadOptionFactory` is used.

+### GCS options

+- `bucket`(required): Set your bucket.
+- `acl`: Set available acl on your bucket.
+- `apiEndPoint`: Set your api endpoint.
+- `projectId`: Set your project id.
+If not provided, the library will attempt to automatically detect the project ID based on the environment.
+- `keyFile`: Set your keyfile path.
+- `uploadOptionFactory`: Set the implementation of the `GCSUploadOptionFactory`.
+By default, the `DefaultGCSUploadOptionFactory` is used.

 ## Exception

 - `TimeoutException`: Times out
-- `NoSuchBucketException`: Does not exist s3 bucket.
+- `NoSuchBucketException`: Does not exist s3 or gcs bucket.
 - `InvalidAccessKeyIdException`: Invalid access key id of s3
 - `NotAllowedAclException`: Not allowed acl of s3 bucket
 - `SignatureDoesNotMatchedException`: Not matched access key id and secret access key of s3